 When: Halloween Weekend | 2020 Dates: Oct 30 – Nov 1

 Voodoo has been integral to New Orleans culture for centuries, as is music.
 So, it’s not surprising, the Halloween weekend in October see a celebration of the two with the Voodoo Music & Arts Experience.

-In a nod to the cities voodoo history, the event brings together music, art, cuisine and the fun of Halloween.
-Over the three days, the Voodoo Music & Arts Festival conjures up of over 65 bands, large scale and interactive art installations (including and interactive graveyard), a voodoo beer hall and artisan marketplace.
+In a nod to the cities voodoo history, the event brings together music, art, cuisine, and the fun of Halloween.
+Over the three days, the Voodoo Music & Arts Festival conjures up over 65 bands, large-scale and interactive art installations (including an interactive graveyard), a voodoo beer hall, and an artisan marketplace.

 Pack your creepiest Halloween get up and join thousands of other ghoulish festival-goers for some impressive headliners and a lot of Halloween fun.

 See the Voodoo Music & Arts Experience website for information and tickets.

 Remembering a bygone era where ladies and gents promenaded rather than Uber around town.
 When crisp white linen was the sensible sartorial choice of polite society to combat the late summer heat, these back-to-back festivals are New Orlean’s unique take on block parties.